chrisgrieser/nvim-origami/README.md

 - Pause folds while searching, restore folds when done with searching.
   (Normally, folds are opened when you search for some text inside a fold, and *stay* open afterward.)
-- Remember folds across sessions.
-(Note that this uses `mkview` and thus also saves the current directory and the cursor position.)
+- Remember folds across sessions (and as a side effect, also the cursor position).

 ## Installation